MicrosoftDocs/cpp-docs/docs/code-quality/demo-sample.md

 ---
 # Sample C++ project for code analysis

-This following procedures show you how to create the sample for [Walkthrough: Analyze C/C++ code for defects](../code-quality/walkthrough-analyzing-c-cpp-code-for-defects.md).
+The following procedures show you how to create the sample for [Walkthrough: Analyze C/C++ code for defects](../code-quality/walkthrough-analyzing-c-cpp-code-for-defects.md).
 The procedures create:

 - A Visual Studio solution named *CppDemo*.